Gift Card And Incentive Card Market Size and Share

 By Format Type: Digital Transformation Accelerates Despite Physical Dominance

-Physical formats held 56.8% of the global gift card market size in 2024, thanks to kiosk sales and the emotional appeal of tangible gifts.
+Physical formats held 56.8% of the gift card and incentive card market size in 2024, thanks to kiosk sales and the emotional appeal of tangible gifts.
 Digital cards recorded a 13.66% CAGR to 2030.
 Instant delivery, zero logistics overhead, and ESG compliance resonate with both enterprises and consumers.
 Enviricard data show a 57% carbon reduction versus PVC products, meeting Scope 3 reporting needs.
 Retailers such as Kroger combine the two by offering 4X fuel points for online purchases redeemed in store, blending margin expansion with foot-traffic retention.

 Packaging innovations like NFC-embedded paper stock allow authenticity checks via smartphones, closing fraud loopholes that once favoured plastic.
-As real-time issuance platforms mature, physical inventory is expected to concentrate in high-traffic impulse settings, while corporate and cross-border volumes skew overwhelmingly digital, reinforcing dual-track evolution within the gift card market.
+As real-time issuance platforms mature, physical inventory is expected to concentrate in high-traffic impulse settings, while corporate and cross-border volumes skew overwhelmingly digital, reinforcing dual-track evolution within the gift card and incentive card market.

 By Consumer Type: B2B Segment Drives Innovation Through Corporate Adoption

-Although individuals accounted for 70.2% of the global gift card market size in 2024, corporate programmes will power future gains, with forecasted growth of 10.23%.
+Although individuals accounted for 70.2% of the gift card and incentive card market size in 2024, corporate programmes will power future gains, with forecasted growth of 10.23%.
 Firms deploy analytics dashboards that cross-link redemption with productivity, boosting HR budget justification.
 APIs enable bulk issuance, personalised branding, and automated balance top-ups, functions now standard in the gift card industry ecosystem.
 Tax-advantaged treatment in multiple jurisdictions further lifts take-up, especially for spot bonuses under USD 100 that bypass payroll overhead.

 B2B growth cascades into the consumer sphere as employees re-spend balances at partner merchants, widening the circulating float and enlarging the gift card market.
 Rising demand for inclusive gift types also spurs reloadable open-loop packs that employees can carry forward, blending compensation and payment utility in one credential.